 C. How to manage without a compliance manager

-Larger businesses often have a compliance manager dealing with training and record-keeping.
-However, smaller businesses rarely have that luxury, meaning the office manager or CEO has to cover the responsibilities.
+Larger businesses often have a compliance manager who handles training and record-keeping.
+However, smaller businesses rarely have that luxury, meaning the office manager or CEO has to take on the responsibilities.

 By following a few simple tips, those without a compliance manager can still reduce the risk of breaches.